kossmanf/bachelorThesis/generate test training and evaluation data/generate test and trainingdata/README.md

 This repository contains three Python scripts for generating training and test datasets from pre-training data.
 Each script handles the data splitting differently:

-## Requirements for all scripts
-- Python 3.x
-- PyTorch
-- tqdm

 ### generateTestAndTrainingData_all.py

 This script splits all pre-training data into training and test sets.
 Each data point consists of a triplet: goal, score, and symbol.
 All data points are used for both training and testing.

+#### Requirements
+- Python 3.x
+- PyTorch
+- tqdm

+#### Required folders
+The script requires the following Folders:
+- `./preTrainingDataCollection`: Directory containing a file for each conjecture which contains the conjecture the postive symbols with scores, the negative symbols with scores and the neutral sybols with scores.

+#### Output from the script
+The following output files are generated:
+- `trainingData.json`: JSON file containing the training data.
+- `testData.json`: JSON file containing the test data.
+- `trainingData.pt`: PyTorch tensor file containing the training data.
+- `testData.pt`: PyTorch tensor file containing the test data.

 #### Usage
 1. Run the script with the desired percentage of data for training: